Big Creek Regeneration Project

 Project Information:

-Big Creek Regeneration Project is a large-scale Human-Induced Regeneration (HIR) project located in the Quilpie Shire of southwest Queensland, approximately 100km northwest of Cunnamulla.
-Registered in September 2019, the project encompasses a significant area of roughly 61,498 hectares.
+Big Creek Regeneration Project is a large-scale Human-Induced Regeneration (HIR) project located in the Quilpie Shire of South West Queensland, approximately 110 kilometers northwest of Cunnamulla and 100 kilometers southeast of Quilpie.
+Registered in September 2019, the project encompasses a significant land area of 61,498 hectares.